rohith141120/CineCritique-using-react-and-firebase/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+important:
+One thing i want to convey everuyone as i have removed the API KEY from every code, so please every one should create a account from the TMDB databse and Firebase to work out the peoject.

 ## Firebase Setup

 To use this project, you must configure your own Firebase credentials.